AI4ScienceConf/AI4ScienceConf.github.io/source/about.md

 ##### **Mission & Goal**

-The AI for Science Conference aims to foster a collaborative community bridging AI researchers and scientists interested in AI applications for scientific discovery.
+International Conference on AI for Science (CAIS) aims to foster a collaborative community bridging AI researchers and scientists interested in AI applications for scientific discovery.
 Given the surging interest in both fields, this event seeks to provide a structured platform for engagement, addressing publication models, venues, and community-building efforts.

 ##### **Why Now?**